-Of course, this use-case relied on the loyalty account holder already having an existing balance of miles, so it’s not necessarily generalizable to everyone’s situation.
-Nevertheless, it demonstrates an instance in which, given an existing desire to book a certain flight and the otherwise prohibitive cash prices, it made perfect sense to take up American AAdvantage’s offer to buy miles at a discount.
+Of course, this example relies on the loyalty account holder already having an existing balance of miles, so it’s not necessarily generalizable to everyone’s situation.
+Nevertheless, it demonstrates an instance in which, given an existing desire to book a certain flight and the otherwise prohibitive cash prices, it can make perfect sense to take up American AAdvantage’s offer to buy miles, especially at a discount from the standard price.

 2. Buy Points to Save Money on Premium Flights

 The above example assumes that you have an existing balance with a certain loyalty program, and that you’re buying points to make up the difference for a specific usage of the points.
 However, what if you’re completely new to a loyalty program and haven’t even collected a single point yet?
 Would it still make sense to buy points?

 Depending on your travel habits, it certainly could.
 Specifically, if you’re someone who would otherwise pay cash for premium class flights or five-star hotels and resorts, then it might well be a good deal to buy points at a discount and use those points to book your desired flight, instead of paying the full retail rate.